 For engineering exams, or geoscience exams that have an engineering equivalent, you can view Professional Engineers Ontario's list of suggested study material for each engineering exam.

-For geoscience exams, or for exams 98-CS-2 or 98-CS-3, an exam information document from the examiner will be emailed to you as soon as it becomes available.
+For geoscience exams, for exams 98-CS-2 or 98-CS-3, and Prelim-1 to 4 an exam information document from the examiner will be emailed to you as soon as it becomes available.
 It outlines recommended textbooks, exam format, and permissible materials for your exams.
 After APEGA has received your application, allow 4-5 weeks for delivery.

 Exam questions are based on the exam description in the APEGA syllabus and not the textbooks.
 Use the textbooks as general guides only and supplement them with additional textbooks of your choice.

 APEGA does not provide samples of past technical exams.
-However, the Association of Professional Engineers and Geoscientists of British Columbia does list past exams for engineering and geoscience.
+However, the Association of Professional Engineers and Geoscientists of British Columbia does list past exams (up to 2019) for engineering and some geoscience.

 APEGA can accommodate special needs because of a medical condition, including: